 To graduate from an honours program a student must:

 earn 20.00 credits.
-These must include courses that fulfill the distribution requirements (see below), and courses that fulfill the requirements of at least 1 major.
+These must include courses that fulfill the distribution requirements (see B.A.
+Distribution Requirements), and courses that fulfill the requirements of at least 1 major.
 At least 7.00 credits must be at the 3000 level or above.
 Not more than 6.00 credits from courses at the introductory (1000) level may be counted towards the 20.00 credits requirement.

 fulfill the course and credit requirements of at least one major with a cumulative average of at least 70% in all course attempts at the University of Guelph in that major.
 Grades in all courses in the discipline area of the major are included in the cumulative average.
 Grades from those courses in other disciplines listed as options toward the major are also included in the average.
 (This condition does not apply to majors in the interdisciplinary programs of International Development and European Studies, where only courses in the core and chosen area of emphasis will be counted toward the specialization average.)
 Students may take more than one major.
 They may also take one or more minors.
 The 70% requirement applies to each major and minor.